 - Are inaccurate or not well-researched.

-We strongly prefer to receive pitches explaining what you would like to write about over completed drafts, so it’s always best to send in a pitch before writing a post.
+We strongly prefer to receive pitches over completed drafts, so it’s always best to send in a pitch before writing a post.

-It’s important that posts written for the Clio Blog match Clio’s voice and tone.
+It’s important that pieces published by Clio have a consistent voice.
 Read a few posts on the Clio Blog to familiarize yourself with our voice and tone, and keep the following guidelines in mind:

 - We’re professional, but approachable.